-I use the estimates derived from the IV event study in Figure 4 and Table 3 to inform the revenue effect R_a and the compliance cost effect k_a .
-To calculate the effect on government monitoring costs m_a , I multiply the reclaimed payments in Figure D12 by RACs' contingency fees.
-At baseline, I assume a contingency fee of 10.75% (the average of 9 and 12.5%).21 Section C.1 describes this calculation in further detail.
+I use the estimates derived from the event study in Figure 4 and Table 3 to inform the effect on revenue $\frac{dR}{da}$ and hospital compliance costs $\frac{dk}{da}$.
+To calculate the effect on government monitoring costs $\frac{dm}{da}$, I multiply the reclaimed payments in Figure D12 by RACs' contingency fees.
+At baseline, I assume a contingency fee of 10.75 percent (the average of 9 and 12.5 percent).
+Section C.1 describes this calculation in further detail.

-For the marginal patient benefit $\frac{db}{dn}\frac{dn}{da}$, I assume in the baseline calculation that it is 0.
-This is motivated by the null result from the analysis on ED visits, which is also in line with other work which finds that the marginal hospitalization has no effect on patient health (Currie and Slusky, 2020).
-Patient health may not be the only component of patient welfare that is affected by audits - for example, patients could suffer psychological harm if they are denied admission when they believe it is necessary, but they could also be harmed by an unnecessary admission in terms of wasted time spent in the hospital.
-In Appendix Section C.2, I explore how the marginal welfare effect varies with different assumptions about the effects on patient welfare.
-At baseline assumptions, increasing monitoring is welfare-improving as long as the harm per patient denied admission is no more than \$190.
+For the value of the change in patient benefit $(\xi + \gamma) \frac{db}{da}$, I assume in the baseline calculation that it is 0.
+This is motivated by the null result from the analysis on ED visits, which is also in line with other work that finds that the marginal hospitalization has no effect on patient health (Currie and Slusky, 2020).
+Patient health may not be the only component of patient welfare that is affected by audits; for example, patients could suffer psychological harm if they are denied admission when they believe it is necessary, but they could also be harmed by an unnecessary admission in the form of wasted time spent in the hospital.
+In Appendix Section C.2, I explore how the welfare effect varies with different assumptions about the effects on patients.
+At baseline assumptions, increasing monitoring improves welfare as long as value of the harm per patient denied admission is no more than \$190.

-For the marginal treatment $\cot \frac{dc}{dn} \frac{dn}{da}$, I assume that the cost incurred to treat the patient does not change.
-This is likely a lower bound on the treatment cost savings of increased monitoring, and assumes that hospitals substituted admissions with other forms of care that have the same cost.
-But if hospitals incurred lower treatment costs as a result of reducing admissions, then the savings from monitoring would be even larger.
-I relax this assumption with further calculations in Appendix Section C.2.
+For the change in treatment cost $\frac{dc}{da}$, I assume that this does not change and is equal to 0 at baseline.
+This would be the case if hospitals substituted inpatient admissions with other forms of care that have the same cost or used the freed up capacity to treat non-Medicare patients more intensively.
+This is likely a lower bound on the treatment cost savings.
+If hospitals incurred lower treatment costs as a result of reducing Medicare admissions, then subsequent analyses I explore how the results would change with varying values of MVPF.

+$^{^{25}}$ Medicare does not report each individual RAC's contingency fee, just that the fees range from 9 to 12.5 percent.

+the savings from monitoring would be even larger.
+I explore relaxing this assumption with further calculations in Appendix Section C.2.

-Figure 8 plots the cumulative difference between the marginal savings and marginal costs from a one-percentage point increase in 2011 audit rate - in other words, the difference between the left-hand side and right-hand sides of Equation 10.
-Increased auditing is welfare-improving if this value is positive, and welfare-reducing if this value is negative.
+Figure 8 plots the cumulative difference between the changes in savings and costs from a one percentage point increase in the 2011 audit rate-in other words, the expression in Equation 10.
+Increased auditing improves welfare if this value is positive and reduces welfare if this value is negative.
 Figure 8 plots this value in three cases that decompose the overall welfare effect: (1) audits deter admissions and increase compliance costs (baseline calculation); (2) there is no effect on compliance costs; and (3) there is no deterrence effect on admissions.